-If you plan to give away, sell, or trade in your Mac, the first thing you should do is erase the data on it and perform a factory reset.
+If you plan to give away, sell, or trade in your Mac, the first thing you should do for security and practical reasons is erase the data on it and perform a factory reset.
 This article shows you how.
-If you've upgraded to macOS Monterey on a Mac with Apple silicon or a Mac with the Apple T2 Security Chip, follow the steps to erase all content and settings instead of following the steps in this article.
+If yours is an Apple silicon Mac running macOS Monterey or later or an Intel Mac with the Apple T2 Security Chip (2017-2020 models), follow the steps to erase all content and settings instead of following the steps in this article.

 First, Back Up Your Data

 Before you do anything, you should back up the files on your Mac.
 You could do this manually by copying across files onto an external drive.
 If you use iCloud, your photos, mail, contacts, documents, and so on should be automatically backed up in cloud storage.

 However, we highly recommend that you take the time to perform a Time Machine backup of your system using an external drive.
 That way, the same backup volume can be used by Apple's Migration Assistant during a macOS installation to quickly transfer your applications, files and settings from the old Mac to a new one.